polterguy/magic/frontend/README.md

-# Aista Magic Cloud frontend
+# AINIRO.IO Magic Cloud frontend

 This is Magic's frontend dashboard, allowing you to manage your backend cloudlet.